 No personal details

-Many players prefer to buy stocks with PayPal as there’s no need to input personal information and bank details when making online payments.
+Many players prefer to buy Bitcoin with PayPal as there’s no need to input personal information and bank details when making online payments.
 Instead, you simply log in to your PayPal account to verify transactions.
 This provides an additional layer of protection than if you deposit with a debit or credit card.

 PayPal also uses a range of additional security measures to keep users’ accounts secure.
 This includes powerful data encryption, 24/7 fraud monitoring, two-factor authentication, fingerprint identification and buyer protection.
 Overall, this means PayPal is among the most secure payment methods available.